EaglesFans/Statistical-Inference-Course-Project/Statistical Inference Course Project Part 1 R0.md

 df_sample_mean <- data.frame(sample_mean) # converting to a data frame
 ```

-### Draw a plot of the distribution of a large collection (1000 simulation) of averages of 40 exponentials
+### Draw a plot of the distribution of a large collection (1000 simulations) of averages of 40 exponentials

 ```r
 g1 <- ggplot(df_sample_mean, aes(sample_mean)) +